GCSE Maths · Foundation & Higher

 Overlap

-The required region is below the dashed line \(y=x+3\) AND above (or on) the solid line \(y=1\).
-It is the band-shaped region between these two lines.
+The required region is below the dashed line $y = x + 3$ AND above (or on) the solid line $y = 1$.
+It is a diagonal band between the two lines.

 Answer